Mushymato/MiscMapActionsProperties/docs/actions.md

     - `MMAP_MountainView`: shows seasonal sky with some animated clouds, mountains, sunset, and stars at night.
     - `MMAP_ClearSky`: like `MMAP_MountainView` but without mountains and clouds.
     - `MMAP_IslandHorizon`: shows the island ocean horizon with clouds background.

+### mushymato.MMAP_*DrawLayerToggle

+Has 2 variants:
+- `mushymato.MMAP_BuildingDrawLayerToggle <buildingId> <drawLayerIdPrefix>`
+- `mushymato.MMAP_FurnitureDrawLayerToggle <furnitureId> <drawLayerIdPrefix>`

+- Can be used as `Action` or `TouchAction`.
+- These are used in conjunction with [draw layer openAnim](draw-layers.md#openAnim) in `"Manual"`, see that page for more details
+- For buildings, you must supply the exact building ID, and it is possible to affect multiple draw layers with 1 action if the draw layers share a prefix for ID.
+- For furniture, you must supply the exact unqualified furniture ID, and it is possible to affect multiple draw layers with 1 action if the draw layers share a prefix for ID.

 ## Farmhouse Upgrade Relocation Solution